Anthrocon/www/content/Registration/registration/index.md

 - A nifty Sponsor ribbon
 - A free Anthrocon t-shirt
-- A small gift to show our appreciation
 - An expedited pick-up line on site
 - Earlier entry into the Dealers Room on Friday, Saturday and Sunday (after Ultrasponsor and Supersponsor entry)
 {{% /tab %}}